runtimeverification/k/k-distribution/pl-tutorial/2_languages/2_kool/2_typed/2_static/kool-typed-static.md

                               +String "\" and \"" +String Id2String(C2)
                               +String "\" are incompatible!\n") </output>
     when notBool(C1 in S2) andBool notBool(C2 in S1)
-    [transition]
-    // ugly solution to avoid non-confluence (rule may apply before
-    // extendsAll is populated); strategies will solve the problem nicely.
 ```

 ## Cleanup tasks